koserLeos/bind9/doc/arm/logging-categories.inc.rst

 ``general``
     A catch-all for many things that still are not classified into categories.

+``dns-reporting-agent``
+    Logs reports from clients that the there is an error in our responses.

 ``lame-servers``
     Misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution.